-These factors were partially offset by lower overall personnel expense, which includes the impact of lower annual incentive compensation expense, and favorable inventory obsolescence expense year-over-year.
+These factors were partially offset by lower overall personnel by:

+- favorable inventory obsolescence expense which includes the impact of year-over-year; - lower annual incentive compensation expense, expense; and favorable inventory obsolescence expense year-over-year. - lower commodity and product costs, partly driven by Project Pegasus initiatives.

-Adjusted operating income decreased 14.5% to \$36.3 million, or 15.0% of segment net sales revenue, compared to \$42.4 million, or 17.7% of segment net sales revenue.
+Adjusted operating income decreased 14.5% increased 14.0% to \$36.3 million \$45.3 million, or 15.0% 18.4% of segment net sales revenue, compared to \$42.4 million \$39.8 million, or 17.7% 16.9% of segment net sales revenue.

-Comparison of First Six Months of Fiscal 2025 to First Six Months of Fiscal 2024
+Comparison of First Six Nine Months of Fiscal 2025 to First Six Nine Months of Fiscal 2024

-Operating income was \$47.0 million, or 10.7% of segment net sales revenue, compared to \$58.2 million, or 12.7% of segment net sales revenue.
-The 2.0 percentage point decrease in segment operating margin was primarily due to:
+Operating income was \$47.0 million \$87.3 million, or 10.7% 12.7% of segment net sales revenue, compared to \$58.2 million \$107.7 million, or 12.7% 15.5% of segment net sales revenue.
+The 2.02.8 percentage point decrease in segment operating margin was primarily due to:

-- a less favorable product and customer mix; - higher marketing expense as we reinvested back into our brands; - unfavorable distribution center expense primarily due to additional costs and lost efficiency associated with automation startup issues at our Tennessee distribution facility; and - the impact of unfavorable operating leverage due to the decrease in net sales.
+- the unfavorable comparative impact of a gain on the sale of the El Paso facility of \$16.2 million recognized in the prior year period; - a less favorable product and customer mix; - higher marketing expense as we reinvested back into our brands; and - unfavorable distribution center expense primarily due to additional costs and lost efficiency associated with automation startup issues at our Tennessee distribution facility; and - the impact of unfavorable operating leverage due to the decrease in net sales facility.